iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> Not able to input vaccine side effects other than on arm - glitch?
+Think it would benefit you to capture which vaccine manufacturer has been given too.<br> :date: __2021-01-27 19:47:12__

+> Please fix the error with the days.
+I report every day and am frustrated that it continually tells me I haven't reported for 2 or more days.<br> :date: __2021-01-27 14:51:26__

+> The app continues to be glitchy as it won't let me pick the final option to submit my report Happens a few times.
+Means I forgot to retry later and then miss a day or two<br> :date: __2021-01-25 08:23:17__

+> Since I am not sick, I answer 3 questions every day and I am done.
+This is not very interesting, but I want to contribute and hope I am doing so.
+I trust that it is a well designed study, given its sponsors.
+I suppose my only frustration is that more people are not participating; especially not in my county, where there are at present too few to enable a county wide report.
+I do keep sharing the app!<br> :date: __2021-01-25 05:14:54__

 > Great except notifications have stopped working so forget to report daily.<br> :date: __2021-01-23 10:10:03__